-(1) Includes 26,655 shares of common stock and 6,897,838 common units to be issued to our executive officers, employee directors and their affiliates in the formation transactions and the concurrent private placement, including indirectly by Darrell W. Crate through his ownership interest in one of the Easterly Funds and grants of 26,667 shares of restricted stock granted to our non-employee directors pursuant to our 2015 Equity Incentive Plan in connection with this offering.

-(2) In this prospectus, we refer to the Easterly Funds and the owner of the management entities as our continuing investors.
-Until 15 months following the completion of this offering, the Easterly Funds will directly hold 3,308,000 shares of our common stock and 8,635,714 common units in our operating partnership received in exchange for the property-owning entities contributed as part of our formation transactions.
-On or about 15 months following the completion of this offering, we expect that the Easterly Funds will liquidate and certain of our executive officers, directors and their affiliates will become the beneficial owners of a portion of the shares of common stock and common units in our operating partnership formerly held by each of the Easterly Funds.
+- Includes shares of common stock and common units to be issued to our executive officers, directors and their affiliates in the formation transactions and the concurrent private placement and grants made pursuant to our 2015 Equity Incentive Plan in connection with this offering.
+In this prospectus, we refer to the Easterly Funds and the owner of the management entities as our continuing investors.
+Until 15 months following the completion of this offering, the Easterly Funds will - directly hold shares of our common stock and common units in our operating partnership received in exchange for the property-owning entities contributed as part of our formation transactions.
+On or about 15 months following the completion of this offering, we expect that the Easterly Funds will liquidate and certain of our executive officers, directors and their affiliates will become the beneficial owners of a portion of the shares of common units in our operating partnership formerly held by each of the Easterly Funds.
 These shares and common units will be valued based on the volume weighted average closing price of our shares of common stock for the 30 trading-day period prior to the liquidation and distributed in accordance with the terms of the respective Easterly Funds' partnership agreement, which provide for the payment of incentive distributions to the general partners of the Easterly Funds that will in turn be allocated to certain of our executive officers, directors and their affiliates at such time.
-Our executive officers who will be entitled to receive incentive distributions are William C. Trimble, III, our Chief Executive Officer and President, Darrell W. Crate, our Chairman, Alison M. Bernard, our Executive Vice President and Chief Financial Officer and F. Joseph Moravec, our Executive Vice President - Government Relations.
-We will not be able to determine the number of shares and common units that these executive officers will receive as a result of such incentive distributions until the completion of the liquidation of the Easterly Funds.

-(3) Excludes an aggregate of 26,655 shares of common stock and an aggregate of 1,138,020 common units to be issued to Darrell W. Crate, our Chairman, including indirectly through his ownership interest in one of the Easterly Funds in the formation transactions and the concurrent private placement.
+We will not be able to determine the number of shares and common units that our executive officers, directors and their affiliates will receive as a result of such incentive distributions until the completion of the liquidation of the Easterly Funds. - (3) Excludes an aggregate of shares of common stock and an aggregate of common units to be issued to our executive officers, directors and their affiliates in the formation transactions and the concurrent private placement and grants made pursuant to our 2015 Equity Incentive Plan in connection with this offering.